 Peaceful and Quiet Trails

 December is a less popular time to trek in Annapurna Base camp.
 Thus, there will be fewer trekkers trekking on the Annapurna base camp trekking trails.
 You will have a beautiful time with nature.
 Less crowded trails are more peaceful.
 If you are someone who loves a peaceful time with nature, trek to Annapurna base camp in December.

 For keen photographers, December is a great time to go trekking in Annapurna base camp.
 The Himalayas, dip inside lumps of snow.
 Trust me, they look exaggerating.
 Also, sometimes in December when the weather is stable, the surrounding vistas will be as perfect as in peak seasons (autumn and spring).

 Note: There are lots of photographers who prefer to go to Annapurna Base Camp in a helicopter.

 Because of fewer visitors and lesser crowds on the Annapurna base camp route, the teahouses on the trekking trails of Annapurna offer discounts on accommodation and food to their customers.
 Also, you can have some of the local dishes that the teahouses serve especially during off-seasons.

 Isn’t this a chance?
-You’re having the best time of your life at the Himalayas and you are getting unexpected discounts and are tasting really amazing local dishes.
+You’re having the best time of your life in the Himalayas and you are getting unexpected discounts and are tasting amazing local dishes.

 Packing list for Annapurna Base Camp trek in December

 When you trek with proper trekking equipment and gear, half of your trek difficulties are solved.
 On top, December is a tricky time.
 It’s cold and the snow caps begin appearing thicker.
-So, it is mandatory that you make a proper packing list for Annapurna base camp trek in December.
+So, you must make a proper packing list for the Annapurna base camp trek in December.